-What Is COPD?
+What is COPD?

-When cells in the airways make more mucus than normal, blockages sometimes result.
+What happens in chronic bronchitis?The cells in the airways make more mucus than normal.
 The mucus builds up, narrowing the airways.
 This means less air travels into and out of the lungs.
-The lining of the airways may also become inflamed (swollen), and the muscle surrounding the airways may constrict (tighten).
-These problems cause the airways to narrow even more.
+The lining of the airways may also become inflamed (swollen) and causes the airways to narrow even more.

-Smoking harms the cilia that line the airways.
+Damage to ciliaCilia are small hairs that line and protect the airways.
+Smoking damages the cilia.
 Damaged cilia can't sweep mucus and particles away.
 Some of the cilia are destroyed.
-This damage makes the problem described on this sheet even worse.
+This damage worsens COPD.

-How Did I Get COPD?
+How did I get COPD?

-How COPD Affects Breathing
+How COPD affects you